mvysny/vaadin-on-kotlin/docs/creating_ui.md

 > The following text doesn't expect you to be familiar with the Vaadin framework.
 However, it is best to have at least basic understanding of the Kotlin programming language.
 If you feel lost in the following text, please take your time to learn of the Kotlin language features first.

-## Creating Views
+## Creating Component Hierarchies

-Please git clone the [VoK Hello World App](https://github.com/mvysny/vok-helloworld-app) - we're going to experiment on that app.
+Please git-clone the [VoK Hello World App](https://github.com/mvysny/vok-helloworld-app) - we're going to experiment on that app.

 If you open the [WelcomeView.kt](https://github.com/mvysny/vok-helloworld-app/blob/master/web/src/main/kotlin/com/example/vok/WelcomeView.kt) file, you'll notice that it extends from the `VerticalLayout`.
 In Vaadin, `VerticalLayout` and `HorizontalLayout` are two most commonly